 Depending upon the results of the initial outpatient procedure, the next steps for the baby may become more complex and less easily understood by the family.
-For babies identified with a permanent hearing loss, referrals to medical specialists, including an otologist, ophthalmologist, and geneticist (to determine the etiology of the hearing loss), may require extra encouragement and special considerations for some parents to complete.
+For babies identified with a permanent hearing loss, referrals to medical specialists, including an otologist, ophthalmologist, and geneticist (to determine the etiology of the hearing loss), may require extra encouragement and special considerations for some

-the audiologist

-informational

-and adjustment

-referred to these

-specialists, and

-guided through

-the process of

-accessing and

-(American

-Language-

-Hearing Association,

-2008a).
-Further

-information

-regarding

-parent and

-Speech-

-understanding the services

-the family is

-counseling as

-the baby is

-to provide

-tesy of Centers for Disease Control and Prevention
+Consistent with American Speech-Language-Hearing Association's counseling guidelines, it is important for the audiologist to provide informational and adjustment counseling as the baby is referred to these specialists, and the family is guided through the process of accessing and understanding the services (American Speech-Language-Hearing Association, 2008a).
+Further information regarding parent and parents to complete.